 The covers are made from soft natural bamboo fabrics, which have thermo-regulating properties to take moisture away from the skin, which is ideal for the warm weather and stops my daughter sweating so much during longer journeys.
 Bamboo fabric is also anti-bacterial and hypoallergenic, making it perfect for sensitive baby skin – another bonus.

 Is it a stylish product?

 Yes, the Balance is very stylish and well designed.
-I love the sleek black and grey colour combo and the fact the fabric is so soft.
+I love the sleek black and grey colour combo and – like an MFM reader – the fact the fabric is so soft.

 Is the Silver Cross Balance good value?

-This is a fairly expensive option, but it does have a lot of great features which I feel make it worth its cost and it should last a good few years.
-Compared to some of the other cheaper car seats I have used (such as the Mothercare Madrid Combination car seat, priced at £100), the Silver Cross balance feels much more robust and safe.
+This is a fairly expensive option, but it does have a lot of great features which I and some John Lewis parents feel make it worth its cost and that it should last a good few years.
+Compared to some of the other cheaper car seats I have used (such as the Mothercare Madrid Combination car seat, priced at £100), the Silver Cross Balance feels much more robust and safe.
 The plush padding also takes the comfort up another level.

 Where can I buy the Silver Cross Balance car seat?

 It is available to buy at Silver Cross, Uber Kids and Kiddies Kingdom.